AiM0-create/Module-EADGI-Project/README.md

 ### Introduction

-Contains html file showcasing Earthquake related data generated in the form of VR modles, three.js globe with real-time earthquake feed and video of simulation of earthquake generated in blender.
+Contains html file showcasing Earthquake related data generated in the form of VR model, ArcGIS API with real-time earthquake feed and video of simulation of  earthquake generated in blender.

 The idea is to create an all inclusive website showcasing earthquakes happening all around the globe and information about it.
 This project is a part of our module work where the goal was to create: